BRANDS

 Moschino

-Franco Moschino started Moschino in Milan in 1983 after working at Versace.
-He built the brand as a critique of fashion itself, using irony and graphic references to call out luxury absurdity.
-It’s one of the rare houses where the founder’s attitude stayed baked in.
+Franco Moschino built the brand as a critique of fashion itself, using irony and graphic references to call out luxury absurdity.
+It is one of the rare houses where the founder’s attitude stayed baked in.

 -